ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 services.AddRedisSubscriptionProvider(configuration);
 ```

-Thats all you have to do to connect the query engine with `Redis`.
+That\`s all  you have to do to connect the query engine with `Redis`.

-\*\*So why would we want to use `Redis` here anyway.""
+**So why should we want to use `Redis` anyway.**

-The thing with in-memory subscriptions is that they will only work reliable if you have one instance of _Hot Chocolate_ if you are using like us something like kubernetes where you scale on demand that you want to make sure that mutations executed in one server raise an event in another one.
+The thing with in-memory subscriptions is that they will only work reliable if you have one instance of _Hot Chocolate_.
+When you have deployed multiple instance of _Hot Chcocolate_ or if you are scaling on demand with a massive amount of subscribers then you want to make sure that your pub/sub system scales and that mutations executed on one server raise an event on another one.

-But there is more, sometimes you want to raise an event without triggering a mutation, maybe there was an event somewhere in your infrastructure that you want to know relay as a GraphQL subscription.
+But there is more, sometimes you want to raise an event without triggering a mutation, maybe there was an event somewhere in your infrastructure that you want to relay as a GraphQL subscription, this can also be done through an external pub/sub system like Redis.

-We will add _Kafka_ and _Azure EventHub_ with version 11 and we are also looking into other pub/sub systems, so that you can use with what you feel comfortable.
+With version 11 We will add _Kafka_ and _Azure EventHub_ support and are also looking into other pub/sub systems, so that you can use what ever you feels best to you.

 ### Pipelines

 We also rebuild the whole WebSocket handling in the server by using the new `Pipeline` API that Microsoft introduced to .Net.
-This makes it now super efficient how we handle the messages with our new `UTF8RequestParser`.
-I will tell you more about this further down.
+This makes it now super-efficient how we handle the messages with our new `UTF8RequestParser`.
+But we are not done here and will with version 11 further optimize our parser to work even better with pipelines.

-> Also if you want to checkout more about subscriptions head over to our [documentation](https://hotchocolate.io/docs/code-first-subscription).
+> If you want to check out more about subscriptions head over to our [documentation](https://hotchocolate.io/docs/code-first-subscription).

 Let me also thank [Gabriel](https://github.com/glucaci) for his great work on subscriptions.

 ## Batching

 Another big feature we have invested in was batching.
-When we started on this one we reflected a lot about how we want to to this and if we realy need it.
+When we started on this one we reflected a lot about how we want to this and if we really need this one.
+In the end we decided that batching could enable great scenarios and is a worth adding to our server.

-So, when Lee Byron initially showed batching off he explained that this is useful in-case you want to fetch important data first and the delay more expensive data.
+When Lee Byron initially showed batching off, he explained that this would be useful in cases where you want to fetch important data first and delay more expensive data without needing to issue two separate calls.

 They had this example that they want to fetch the news stream of a given user and the comments should appear once those are available.